openstack-infra/zuul/doc/source/user/config.rst

       For more information, see :ref:`secret`.

-   .. zuul:attr:: description
+   .. attr:: description

       This field may be used to provide a textual description of the pipeline.
 It may appear in the status page or in documentation.

-   .. zuul:attr:: success-message
+   .. attr:: success-message

       The introductory text in reports when all the voting jobs are successful.
 Defaults to "Build successful."

-   .. zuul:attr:: failure-message
+   .. attr:: failure-message

       The introductory text in reports when at least one voting job fails.
 Defaults to "Build failed."

-   .. zuul:attr:: merge-failure-message
+   .. attr:: merge-failure-message

       The introductory text in the message reported when a change fails to merge with the current state of the repository.
       Defaults to "Merge failed."

-   .. zuul:attr:: footer-message
+   .. attr:: footer-message

       Supplies additional information after test results.
 Useful for adding information about the CI system such as debugging and contact details.

-   .. zuul:attr:: trigger
+   .. attr:: trigger

       At least one trigger source must be supplied for each pipeline.
       Triggers are not exclusive -- matching events may be placed in